 - 2 1/2 cups Italian blend shredded cheese, divided (Mozzarella, Provolone, Parmesan, Romano)

-- Preheat oven to 375 degrees.
+- Preheat oven to 425F degrees.

 - Arrange one third of the onion rings on the bottom of the partially baked pie crust.
 Sprinkle with half of bacon.

 - Sprinkle entire pie with remaining 1/2 cup reserved shredded cheese.
-Be sure to sprinkle some on the edges of the crust.Bake at 375 for 40 minutes or until filling is hot and bubbly.
-Shield edges of crust with aluminum foil, if needed.Let pie cool 10 minutes before serving to firm up enough to slice.
+Sprinkle some on the edges of the crust, if you like.Bake at 375 for 35 minutes or until filling is hot and bubbly.
+Let pie cool 10 minutes before serving to firm up enough to slice.

 This recipe has been updated with helpful information.